 Tracking customer lifetime value is essential for the following reasons:

-• You can extract valuable insights through CLV about the long-term profitability of different customer segments.
+- You can extract valuable insights through CLV about the long-term profitability of different customer segments.
 Understanding customer value helps decide resource allocation, marketing strategies, customer acquisition, retention efforts, and product development.
 Moreover, segmentation enables targeted marketing and personalized experience tailored to different customer segments.
 High-value customers can be given preferential treatment, special offers, or exclusive benefits to strengthen their loyalty.
+Tools like cost estimating software can further streamline resource allocation by offering accurate projections tied to CLV insights.

 How to calculate CLV for SaaS